 Activities at and around this Luxury Beach Resort

 The location of this Hoi An beach resort allows you to explore many towns and sites nearby.
 But first, on what all this beach resort offers for you and your family – you might be tempted to not leave!

 Spend a day lazying at the private stretch of Ha My beach and in the infinity pool of the resort.

 For those interested in cooking, Nam Hai boasts of a professional-grade Cooking Academy, where you can take classes in Vietnamese cooking.

 For those keen on active sports, there are a plethora of water sports on offers, from jet-skiing to wakeboarding to water skiing and kayaking.
 The resort has tennis, badminton and basketball courts as well as table tennis, pool and foosball tables.
 We got enough exercise done by taking the complimentary cycles and pedaling away from our villa to the restaurant to the kiddie center!

 As amazing as the resort is, you will spend a lot of time away.
 Simply because Central Vietnam has so much to offer!

 Experience the evening buzz in Hoi An.
-The resort offers shuttle bus service few times a day to Hoi An, that we made use of.
-Hoi An – now a UNESCO World Heritage town – was once an ancient port.
+The resort offers shuttle bus service few times a day to Hoi An.
+This UNESCO World Heritage town was once an ancient port.
 Restaurants, cafes, boutiques, and even with hordes of people thronging about, Hoi An manages to seduce.
 We had a couple of nice evenings strolling through this pretty town and eating some of the best food in Vietnam.